-NBA notebook: Durant reportedly 'not close' to return
+NBA notebook: Durant to miss at least one more week

 He added the family already has chatted with Pelicans general manager David Griffin and coach Alvin Gentry.

-Chatter on Wednesday was that Williamson was disappointed that New Orleans drew the No. 1 pick in Tuesday’s NBA draft lottery, and that he could consider returning to Duke for a sophomore season and take his chances in the 2020 draft, instead.
+Chatter on Wednesday was that Williamson was disappointed that New Orleans drew the No. 1 pick in Tuesday’s NBA draft lottery, and that he could consider returning to Duke for a sophomore season and take his chances in the 2020 draft instead.
 Anderson quickly shut down those rumors.

 —NBA legends Magic Johnson and Larry Bird will once again share center stage when they receive the NBA’s Lifetime Achievement Award on June 24.